-The corporation tax rate for the year ended 31 October 2020 was 19%.
+The corporation tax rate for the year ended 31 October 2021 was 19%.
 The Corporation Tax rate of 19% was enacted with effect from 1 April 2017 and the Finance Act 2016 legislated the UK Corporation Tax rate to decrease to 17% from 1 April 2020.
 However, on the 17th March 2020, using the Provisional Collection of Taxes Act 1968, the UK Government cancelled the proposed drop in Corporation Tax rate to 17%.

-At 31 October 2020, a deferred tax liability of £109,657 (2019 £120,812) has been recognised due to the reversal of timing differences and the additional tax liability expected to arise.
+At 31 October 2021, a deferred tax liability of £94,380 (2020 £109,657) has been recognised due to the reversal of timing differences and the additional tax liability expected to arise.

-During the year beginning 1 November 2020, the net reversal of deferred tax liabilities is expected to reduce the corporation tax charge in the accounts for the year by approximately £26,559.
+During the year beginning 1 November 2021, the net reversal of deferred tax liabilities is expected to reduce the corporation tax charge in the accounts for the year by approximately £12,063.
 This is due to the effect of capital allowances being claimed earlier than depreciation charged.
+As from 1 April 2023 the corporation tax rate will rise to 25%.